gdifiore/gdifiore.github.io/blog/posts/2017/2017-06-04-cryptogrophy.md

 ## In conclusion

-Modern cryptogrophy is complex, yet powerful, *but* it does have it's flaws as shown with hashcat.
-Luckily, cryptogrophy is hard to crack even with hashcat, and as methods grow more and more complex it will only become harder.
+Modern cryptography is complex, yet powerful, *but* it does have it's flaws as shown with hashcat.
+Luckily, cryptography is hard to crack even with hashcat, and as methods grow more and more complex it will only become harder.

 ## References
 [Hashcat](https://hashcat.net/hashcat/) <br>